 To change any other health behaviour you will go through the same stages, from precontemplation all the way to action.
 The internal conversations will be very similar.
 There will be false starts.
 You will zig zag through the stages of change.
 Remember, you don’t move through them in a linear fashion.
 And once you make the desired changes to your target behaviour, don’t forget to reward yourself for all the hard work.

-Keep going!
-Your body and your mind will thank you for it.
+Want a hand to keep going?
+Get in touch, your body and your mind will thank you for it.